DocMinus/DecimerServerAPI/README.md

 `python decimer_server.py`<br>

 ### Example usage
+The server runs on localhost:8099.
+This can be changed to ip-address:portnumber if you want to run another machine (or cloud even).<br>
-The `python decimer_example.py` shows how to call the server, works for both, docker and local server versions.<br>
+The `python decimer_example.py` shows how to call the server, works for both, docker and (local) server versions.<br>
 (note, if you have both running (for testing?) at the same time, you will need to change the port in the local server version)<br>
 Should you want to run a serverless app, check the [optional_standalone_no_server](./optional_standalone_no_server) folder.